adrianblazeusz/ProductiBee/README.md

 ### 3. Unlock information
 Post-Session Conclusion: After the ProductiBee work session is over, it doesn't stop there.
 Provides reports on usage patterns, helping to identify areas for improvement.

+### Demo
+The application is only in the early stages of development and there is still much to be developed.
+If you like this idea and you are willing to create applications together, **I encourage you to make commit.**

+## Plans for the future

+ - create a website blocker that is more tailored to different sites
+ - improved blocker operation: the program will block websites even after closing the application
+ - Improved application selection: instead of saving applications manually, the program will load the list of applications on the computer.
+ - Improvement of work analysis: better tuned time analysis on the computer as well as the addition of graphs with different time dimensions.
+ - To-do list tab: creating a tab where the user will be able to enter their tasks, as well as include tools that will help them (this function will be used to create a more refined productivity analysis)